Carreau/jupyter-book/Jsextensions.md

 # JS extension.

-javascript extensiosn are pure javascript extensions that are loaded  on the browser side.
+Javascript extensions are pure javascript extensions that are loaded on the browser side.

 They are used to change the behaviour, functionality and UI of the Jupyter notebook.

 Most of the time, you  should install *nbextensions* in the directory of the same name, either system wide.
 You can also install *nbextensions* on your user profile.
-Most nbextensions provide the documentqtion to indicate how they should be installed.
+Most nbextensions provide the documentation to indicate how they should be installed.

 ## Activating nbextensions

 This part describe how to decide which nbextensions are loaded.
-If you are an end-user, and not interested in developping your own nbextension then you can skip this section.
+If you are an end-user, and not interested in developing your own nbextension then you can skip this section.

 `Nbextension` can be loaded by provding only their name, but to meet this contidion the shoud follow the following criteria.